kammitama5/kammitama5.github.io/_posts/2022-03-19-Saturday-March-19th.md

 - What do you know!?
 Tomorrow is Sunday, so that means...dun dun...a new puzzle!!!!

 ## Speakers and Puzzles
 - These are notes; they may not be entirely accurate; sorry!
 These are just my personal notes, for my enjoyment.
+I also do know the solutions to these, but putting them here would be spoilers.
 - Our first keynote was from H. Kociemba, who spoke about solving a Rubik's cube in 20 moves or less.
 - He used a two-phase algorithm.
 He used a pruning table to find an optimal solution.
 The pruning table cuts the search tree to find a solution that is O(distance to be solved).
 He has python [code](https://github.com/hkociemba/RubiksCube-TwophaseSolver) online for it, too.
 He uses the God number, 20 and finds the subgroup H and cosets.